Nagagu/BattleShipGame/README.md

 ## Project Explanation

 This is a simple Battleship game.
 On this project I try to show my skills using React, Redux and CSS.
-Some features was added just to practice y maybe doesn't make any sense in terms of usability, like for example the different board size configuration, but I made it like this for a matter of training.
+Some features was added just to practice and maybe doesn't make any sense in terms of usability, like for example the different board size configuration, but I made it like this for a matter of training.

 ## Libraries and third parties material